splunk/public-o11y-docs/gdi/opentelemetry/collector-linux/install-linux.rst

 .. _configure-auto-instrumentation:

-Configure automatic instrumentation for Java
+Configure automatic discovery for Java
 --------------------------------------------

 You can also automatically instrument your Java applications along with the Collector installation.
-Auto instrumentation removes the need to install and configure the Java agent separately.
-See :ref:`auto-instrumentation-java` for the installation instructions.
+Automatic discovery removes the need to install and configure the Java agent separately.
+See :ref:`linux-backend-auto-discovery` for the installation instructions.
 For more information on Java instrumentation, see :ref:`get-started-java`.